 Strengthening Communities’ Capacity to Mitigate Conflict and Advance Reconciliation

-- Enhance the Government of Colombia’s (GOC) capacity to address truth telling and memory
+Enhanced the Government of Colombia’s (GOC) capacity to address truth telling and memory

-- Increase civil society’s knowledge of the consequences of the conflict and awareness of the importance of reconciliation
+Increased civil society’s knowledge of the consequences of the conflict and awareness of the importance of reconciliation

 Project Activities & Approaches

 PAR implemented a facilitative approach underpinned by ACDI/VOCA’s understanding that Colombians must be informed and educated about the conflict (information), recognize that they are part of the solution (awareness), and be willing to participate in that process (action/change).
 PAR carried out the following activities:

 - Provided practical support for establishing the Truth Commission (TC), provided technical assistance during the TC’s implementation, incorporated international best practices, and developed information dissemination strategies